ietf-teep/architecture/draft-ietf-teep-architecture.md

     TAM is trusted by a device if the TAM's public key is, or chains up to, an authorized
     Trust Anchor in the device.
-A TA developer or Device Administrator may run their own TAM, however the devices they wish to manage must include this TAM's pubic key in the Trust Anchor list.
+A TA developer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key/certificate, or a certificate it chains up to, in the Trust Anchor list.

     A TA developer or Device Administrator is free to utilize multiple TAMs.
 This may be required for a TA developer to manage multiple different types of devices